ben-nour/pyconviva/README.md

 Simply pass the name of the dimension you want to group by.

-If you want to group bya custom tag you need to pass a dictionary, the key of which is `"custom-tag"` and the value of which is the name of your custom tag:
+If you want to group by a custom tag you need to pass a dictionary, the key of which is `"custom-tag"` and the value of which is the name of your custom tag:

 ```py